blobor/challenge/README.md

 #### 1. Landing page
 - User should be able to see search input with a placeholder
-- Bellow search input should be a groud of most active companies.
-Data could be fetched [from this end point](https://api.iextrading.com/1.0/stock/market/list/mostactive)
+- Bellow search input should be a section of gainer companies.
+Data could be fetched [from this end point](https://api.iextrading.com/1.0/stock/market/list/gainers)

 Basic mockup:
 ![langing page image](challenge_search-main_screen.png)